 Your business needs to comply with a lot of standards, which might include country-specific regulations, industry-specific standards, and internal policies.
 Most of these standards typically extend to any third-party entities you do business with.
 For instance, there are a variety of cybersecurity standards that demand working with compliant suppliers.

-Scheduling supplier audits gives you unfiltered access to the compliance landscape of a supplier.
+Scheduling supplier audits give you unfiltered access to the compliance landscape of a supplier.
 Since the non-compliance of a supplier could easily result in fines and reputational damage for you, ignoring it should be out of the question.
 You can start by offering suppliers a list of requirements they need to meet before auditing them for meeting the requirements.

 Improve Customer Satisfaction Levels